 Overexposing the scene is the key camera setting for a high key image.
 The camera metering is tuned for neutral grey.

 When you expose for a high key scene, then the camera will make the whole scene greyish, as the metering will underexpose.
 So, you need to bump up the exposure.

-So, the question is, how much to overexpose.
-It is actually scene dependent.
-But, an overexpose value between +1.0 to +2.0 will help in most of the situations.
+So, the question is, how much to overexpose?
+It is actually scene-dependent.
+But, an overexposure value between +1.0 to +2.0 will help in most situations.

-You must be blowing up the highlight parts in the image by doing so.
+You must be blowing up the highlight parts in the picture by doing so.
 Don’t get worried.
-It is what makes a the image beautiful and artistic.
+It is what makes the photo beautiful and artistic.

 Histogram of a high key image